ADA Accessibility Information

 What Are the Steps Involved in a Root Canal?

-We will always try to save your tooth first, through a root canal, before we opt to extract it.
-There are several steps involved in a root canal procedure.
+We will always try to save your tooth before we opt to extract it.
+There are several steps involved in the procedure.

 How Long Does a Root Canal Take?